World Peace through the Town Hall

 3) continuity when local government changes hands in election reversals

-To put the culture of peace into practice at a local level, culture of peace commissions have been established in Brazilian cities and provinces.
-By the end of 2007, commissions had been established in the cities of São Paulo, Itepecirica da Serra, São José dos Campos and Diadema, all within the State of São Paulo, and Curitiba and Londrina in the State of Paraná.
-Two other cities were in the process of establishing such commissions in Ribeirão Pires and Cotia.
-And they follow the establishment earlier of a Culture of Peace Council in the Legislative Assembly of the State of São Paulo, thanks to the inspired leadership of Lia Diskin and her organization, Palas Athena.
-Also, as mentioned above, São Paulo has pioneered in the measurement of human rights at the city level.
+With help from the Bureau of UNESCO, culture of peace commissions were established in Brazilian cities and provinces during the United Nations International Decade for a Culture of Peace that began in 2000.
+By the end of 2007, commissions had been established in the cities of Sao Paulo, Itepecirica da Serra, Sao Jose dos Caompos and Diadema, all within the State of São Paulo, and Curitiba and Londrina in the State of Parana.
+Two other cities were in the process of establishing such commissions in Ribeirao Pires and Cotia.
+And they followed the establishment earlier of a Culture of Peace Council in the Legislative Assembly of the State of Sao Paulo, thanks to the leadership of Lia Diskin and her organization, Palas Athena.
+Also, as mentioned above, Sao Paulo has pioneered in the measurement of human rights at the city level.
+Unfortunately, the commisions were abandoned for the most part after the Decade ended in 2010.

-The commissions in Brazil and North America are composed of both legislators and representatives of civil society organizations.
-In this way, they integrate the initiatives and perspectives of government and civil society.
-For example, the Culture of Peace Council of the Legislative Assembly of the State of São Paulo has six elected deputies from the three main political parties and 35 representatives from civil society organizations working in all of the various areas of the culture of peace.
-As one of its recent actions, the Commission has distributed widely a guidebook on the work for culture of peace by the various civil society organizations involved.
+The commissions in Brazil provided valuable experience by integrating the initiatives and perspectives of government and civil society.
+For example, the Culture of Peace Council of the Legislative Assembly of the State of Sao Paulo had six elected deputies from the three main political parties and 35 representatives from civil society organizations working in all of the various areas of the culture of peace.
+As one of its actions, the Commission distributed widely a guidebook on the work for culture of peace by the various civil society organizations involved.

 Because the culture of peace integrates a broad range of program areas, including not only disarmament, but also peace education, equality of women, human rights, tolerance and solidarity, democratic participation, free flow of information and sustainable development, it provides a platform to integrate different departments of government.
-For example, a recent event in São Paulo was sponsored by the secretariats for human rights and for the environment, and brought together government workers in health, social work, education and police as well as civil society organizations in all these areas.
+For example, an event that I attended in São Paulo was sponsored by the secretariats for human rights and for the environment, and brought together government workers in health, social work, education and police as well as civil society organizations in all these areas.

 End of chapter